Automa-Research/General-AI-Toolkit/README.md

 ---

+### Important Notes

+- **Storage Requirements**: Installing all the packages and libraries will require several gigabytes of storage.
+Make sure you have sufficient disk space before proceeding with the installation.

+- **Installation Time**: The installation process can be time-consuming, depending on your device's capabilities.
+Please be patient and allow the script to fully execute.

+---

 ## Installation

 To install the General AI Toolkit, simply run the provided installation script.
 This script will install a plethora of essential packages, libraries, and frameworks, including but not limited to CUDA 11.8, cuDNN 11.8, YOLOv5, OpenCV, and many more.